rufusroflpunch/dryrun/README.md

     tests.add_test("Test #1", [] { /* Test code here */ });
     benchmarks.add_benchmark("Benchmark #1", 1000, [] { /* Benchmark code here */ });

-    // As above, you can specify code to be run before and after the battery of tests,
+    // As above, you can specify code to be run before and after the suite of tests,
     // as well as before and after each individual test. tests.before([] { });
     tests.before_each([] { });